-2021 NCBA Policy Division Vice Chair
+2021 NCBA Policy Division Chair

 King Ranch Company.
 Only five miles from Cheyenne's city limits, the ranch currently deals with municipalities, population growth, energy development and business park pressures.